Using Kerberos Authentication¶

 As we are using Kerberos authentication, we do not need to provide the properties “Username” nor “Password” in the connection string.

-To use Kerberos authentication, these condition have to be met:
+To use Kerberos authentication, these conditions have to be met:

-- The host where the application runs has to belong to the Windows domain.
-The reasons is that the adapter uses the ticket cache of the operating system to obtain “ticket-granting ticket” (TGT)
+The host where the application runs has to belong to the Windows domain.
+The reason is that the adapter uses the ticket cache of the operating system to obtain “ticket-granting ticket” (TGT)